kaquino1/shipyard-api/README.md

 # Shipyard API

-A RESTful API to manage boats, cargo, and slips.
+A RESTful API to manage boats, cargo, and slips via HTTP requests to protected and unprotected endpoints.
+Utilizes token-based authentication and authorization by integrating Auth0 for user management.
+Tested and developed using Postman.

 API URL: [https://shipyard-rest-api.uk.r.appspot.com](https://shipyard-rest-api.uk.r.appspot.com)